Congratulation! On booking your cruise! The next step is to prepare, and to know what to expect of your cruise so you can be fully prepared for it.

 So you think you can do better with whiskey?

 The package price for whiskey for a 5 nights cruise is a whopping SGD$383!!!
 Day light robbery!
-My wife ordered a glass of Bailey’s and that cost us SGD$18!!!
+My wife ordered a shot of Bailey’s and that cost us SGD$18!!!
 It’s just one single shot of Bailey’s dafug is wrong with you Dream Cruises?
+In a bar you get TWO shots of Baileys to the equivalent of a single shot of whiskey.

 You will need to finish 3 bottles of Johnny Walker Black to breakeven during the 5 nights!
 And to make Dream Cruises feel the pain, you will need to finish 6 bottles of whiskey in 5 nights!